JoshuaIsom/connexiful/README.md

 (kon-NEK-si-ful, kon-NEX-si-ful)

 **Origin & Etymology**
-- Coined on December 28, 2023 by Google Bard and defined by a collaboration of language models including Microsoft Copilot, Anthropic Claude, Inflection Pi, ChatGPT, Perplexity AI and Joshua.
+- Coined on December 28, 2023 by Google Bard and defined by a collaboration of language models including Microsoft Copilot, Anthropic Claude, Inflection Pi, ChatGPT, Meta AI and Perplexity AI.
 - From Latin connex (connected) + (-i-) (formative) + -ful (full of).

 ### Connexiful: A Prismatic Invitation